 Historical Context

-The Setting: August 28, 1881 — Provo Stake Conference.
+The Setting: August 28, 1881 — Sunday afternoon, Provo Stake Conference.
 John Taylor was serving as President of the Church.

 The Speaker: John Taylor — Third President of the LDS Church (1880-1887).
 He died in hiding from federal marshals enforcing anti-polygamy laws.